Screenplay by Rick Jaffa, Amanda Silver, Elizabeth Martin, Lauren Hynek

 Starring Liu Yifei, Tzi Ma, Jason Scott Lee, Jet Li, Li Gong

 Runtime: 1h 55 mins

 This latest live-action Disney remake Mulan, taking from the 1998 animation, had a more controversial journey than most.
 Getting rid of the musical numbers and the comic relief of Mushu the Dragon upset a lot of dedicated fans.
 And then there’s #BoycottMulan, started after lead actor Liu Yifei voiced support for the Hong Kong police during the student protests last year.

+And then there was the streaming bombshell: the announcement that the film won’t be released in cinemas, but only on Disney+.
 Adding injury to injury, the film costs an incredible £19.99… to rent.
 But there remains the $200m question: is this particular experience worth that premium access fee?

 Liu Yifei as Mulan.
 Photo: Disney

 Considering cinemas are slowly reopening in the UK, it’s a shame Mulan doesn’t have a theatrical release.
 The film's visual scale should’ve been appreciated on the biggest screen possible.
 Director Niki Caro (the first female filmmaker ever to undertake a $200 million movie) opens by plunging into a massive Chinese talou – a vast, circular building that houses an entire community – where the young Mulan attempts to catch a chicken.

 Vivid colours burst from balconies and soldiers’ uniforms within a panoramic perspective.
 Mulan shows off her fantastic athletic and acrobatic skills, a glimpse of the breathtaking choreography (inspired by Chinese martial-arts movies) that becomes more entertaining and elaborate as the film continues.